BestTimesToVisit.com Logo

 Rental Car

-The most flexible way to explore Kauai, a rental car is essential for reaching most beaches, hiking trails, and viewpoints, especially those off the main highways.
-It's your ticket to the island's hidden gems and allows for spontaneous detours.
+The most flexible way to explore Kauai, a rental car is essential for reaching many of the island's stunning beaches, hiking trails, and remote viewpoints.
+It allows you to set your own pace and access areas not served by public transport.

 Cost:$50-$150+ per day, depending on vehicle type and season.